DanielTockan/Rainforest-Store/README.md

 ## The Brief

 - Build a full-stack MERN web application, making my own front-end and back-end
-- Use a Python Flask API using  a Flask Rest Framework to serve my data from a PostgreSQL database
+- Use a Python Flask API within the Flask Rest Framework to serve my data from a PostgreSQL database
 - Be a complete product which means multiple relationships and CRUD functionality for the relevant models
 - Implement thoughtful user stories/wireframes, significant enough to clearly determine which features are core MVP and which are stretch goals
 - Be deployed online so its accessible publicly (using Heroku)